The Fastest and Best microSD Cards

 Best microSD Cards for DSLRs and Video Cameras

-When it comes to digital photography and video, there are two priorities: storage space and write speed.
-You want high read/write speeds for data transfer, but also a high capacity storage card.
-That’s because pictures and videos can consume a lot of space, particularly at higher resolutions or in specific formats (think, RAW for photography).
+When it comes to digital photography and video, there two priorities: storage and write speed.
+You want high read/write speed for data transfer, and a high capacity to store the media.
+Video and photos can consume a vast volume of storage, particularly at higher resolutions or in specific formats (think, RAW for photography).

 What’s the Best microSD Card?